animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-Finally, {sdg-name} is careful not to convert your Function arguments if you treat your Function arguments generically or as one of {data-store-name}'s PDX types, as follows:
+Finally, Spring Data for GemFire is careful not to convert your Function arguments if you treat your Function arguments generically or as one of GemFire's PDX types, as follows:

 </div>